-- Short-term covered bonds worth EUR 142bn
+- Short-term covered bonds worth EUR 126bn

 - · Highly liquid short-term market

-- The DKK market is by far the largest followed by the EUR
+- .
+The DKK market is by far the largest followed by the EUR

-In order to take advantage of the steep yield curve and still comply with the balance principle, a new loan type was introduced in the Danish mortgage market in 1996.
+To take advantage of the steep yield curve and still comply with the balance principle, a new loan type was introduced in the Danish covered bond market in 1996.
 Adjustable-rate mortgages (ARMs) under the Danish model are funded by issuance of short-term bullet covered bonds.
-At maturity of the short-term funding, the remaining debt is refinanced in the market, usually by auction, and the borrower's payments are adjusted to the new market rate achieved at the auction.
-For example, a 30-year mortgage loan funded by 1Y covered bonds is subject to refinancing 29 times.
+At maturity of the short-term funding, the remaining debt is refinanced in the market, usually at auction, and the borrower's payments are adjusted to the new market rate achieved at the auction.
+For example, a 30Y mortgage loan funded by 1Y covered bonds is subject to refinancing 29 times.
 Annuity repayments are recalculated after each refinancing auction assuming an unchanged interest rate for the remaining loan term.

-ARMs funded by short-term bullet covered bonds are the most commonly used adjustable-rate loans offered to households by the mortgage banks.
-Commercial borrowers choose between ARMs funded by floaters or by bullet covered bonds.
+ARMs funded by short-term bullet covered bonds are the most commonly used adjustable-rate loans offered to households by mortgage banks.
+Commercial borrowers choose between ARMs funded by floaters or bullet covered bonds.
 The loans may have times-to-maturity of up to 30 years and interest-only periods of up to 10 years.
 All Danish short-term covered bonds funding ARMs mature on 1 January, 1 April, 1 July, or 1 October.
-The mortgage banks normally issue bonds with the same combination of coupon and maturity to support a unified domestic market.
+Mortgage banks typically issue bonds with the same combination of coupon and maturity to support a unified domestic market.

-Following the introduction of ARMs in 1996 and until a few years ago, they were the most popular choice among Danish household borrowers.
-In 2013, ARMs took up a market share of almost 55% against 41% today.
-Since then the mortgage banks have been in the process of spreading refinancing activity over the year instead of once a year.
-At the same time, the mortgage banks have started to encourage borrowers to choose loans with longer fixed-rate periods (more than one year) to reduce the frequency of refinancing.
-This encouragement involves higher margin fees for ARMs than for 30Y fixed-rate loans as well as a higher price spread at the refinancing auctions.
+Following the introduction of ARMs in 1996 and up until a few years ago, this loan type was the most popular choice among Danish household borrowers.
+In 2013, ARMs had a market share of almost 55% against 38% today.
+Since then mortgage banks have been spreading their refinancing activity over the year instead of once a year.
+At the same time, the mortgage banks are encouraging borrowers to opt for loans with longer fixed-rate periods (more than one year) to reduce the frequency of refinancing.
+This has resulted in higher margin fees for ARMs than for 30Y fixed-rate loans as well as a higher price spread at the refinancing auctions.

 In 2018 a new type of bullet covered bond - government-guaranteed bonds - was introduced.
 The new bonds are used to fund public housing loans subsidised by the government and are issued through separate capital centres.
-Until the introduction subsidised public housing loans have been funded with ordinary covered bonds.
+Until the introduction subsidised public housing loans have been funded by ordinary covered bonds.
 Gradually the existing subsidised mortgage loans are transferred to the new capital centres.
-The Danish central bank has a right to buy the new bonds and fund these by issuing government bonds, and the bonds are priced flat to the government curve.
-In January 2019 the outstanding amount of government-guaranteed bonds has risen to DKK 35bn.
+Danmarks Nationalbank has a right to buy the new bonds and fund these by issuing government bonds, and the bonds are priced flat to the government curve.
+In January 2020, the outstanding amount of government-guaranteed bonds had risen to DKK 35bn.